Union of Vietnamese Student Associations of Southern California: Project LEAD

 Project LEAD (Leadership Education and Development) is one of many UVSA projects programs.
 Project LEAD was founded as part of UVSA in 1990 as a general Vietnamese summer culture camp, Trại Hè Về Với Non Sông brought together youth from across Southern California to enjoy a weekend of fun and excitement.
 As of today, Project LEAD houses multiple project programs, such as The UVSA/VAHSA Camp, Anh Chi Em, and Summit.

 Project LEAD programs

 Camp

 This camp focuses on the importance of community cohesion and unity; provides an opportunity for students to network with each other and establish skills that reinforce mutual collaboration; and instills an appreciation for the Vietnamese American identity, cultural heritage and a sense of belonging.

 In 2001, these leaders transitioned away from an open camp to UVSA Camp which specifically targeted collegiate VSA leaders.
 In 2003, UVSA Mike Vu and Vu Dinh wanted to take what they had been learning at prior UVSA Camps and expand on camp programming to give back to our younger brothers and sisters in high school.
-They founded Project LEAD which would be the umbrella project to UVSA Camp and then newly introduced VAHSA Camp.
+They founded Project LEAD which would be the umbrella project to UVSA Camp and then newly introduced VAHSA Camp (no longer exists).